JhayJo9/loginForm_with_Maven/README.md

-# Take note to paste in pox.xml file in maven project
+# Take note to paste in pom.xml file in maven project

  ```
  <dependencies>